buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialClassificationRelationship.md

 > HISTORY  New entity in IFC2x.

-{ .change-ifc2x4}
-> IFC4 CHANGE  The entity _IfcMaterialClassificationRelationship_ is deprecated since IFC4 and shall no longer be used.
+> IFC4 DEPRECATION  The entity _IfcMaterialClassificationRelationship_ is deprecated since IFC4 and shall no longer be used.
 Use _IfcExternalReferenceRelationship_ instead.

 ## Attributes